gcanti/fp-ts/docs/modules/Either.ts.md

 ## traverseArray

-map an array using provided function to Either then transform to Either of the array this function have the same behavior of `A.traverse(E.either)` but it's optimized and perform better
+map an array using provided function to Either then transform to Either of the array this function has the same behavior of `A.traverse(E.either)` but it's optimized and performs better

 **Signature**